andre205/twittify/contributions/README_Vince.md

 ## Task: GUI Creation

-I am working on developing a basic GUI utilizing the JavaFX libraries.
+I am working on developing a GUI utilizing the JavaFX libraries.

-### Completed:
+---

+__4/12__

-A basic window opens when running the program in Terminal.
+_Completed_ : A basic window opens when running the program in Terminal.
 It has a title label and three buttons that each take you to a new screen when clicked.

-### To Do:

-Clean up interface and add text boxes for each search window.
+_Next Goal_ : Clean up interface and add text boxes for search window.

+---